-Stock Market Follows Multiyear Price Cycles (January 1871 - Present) - Stock Prices are Overextended
+Stock Market Follows Multiyear Price Cycles (January 1871 - Present) - Stock Prices are Well Above Long-term Trendline

-You can use the chart below of the S&P 500 inflation-adjusted (real) prices as a guide to analyze the future direction of stock prices.
-The chart shows five major cycles constrained by the lower boundary and upper boundary of a multiyear secular price channel from January 1871 to the present.
-The price data used in the chart are derived from S&P 500 monthly price data from Yale University economist Robert Shiller and found at Quandl.
+You can use the chart below of the S&P 500 inflation-adjusted (real) monthly closing prices (log 10 scale) as a visual guide to analyze the future direction of stock prices.
+The chart shows five major completed cycles (upside and downside) from January 1871 to the present.
+The price data used in the chart are derived from S&P 500 monthly price data from Yale University economist Robert Shiller.

-The upside green line midway between the upper and lower boundaries is the long-term trendline that was fitted using a simple linear regression model.
+The blue line is the long-term upside trendline that was fitted using a simple linear regression model.

-The six major cycles within the price channel are complex, making the overall pattern of prices quite volatile over long periods.
-Each of the first five major cycles is defined by a multi-year upside and a multi-year downside (red trendlines).
+The five major cycles are complex, making the overall pattern of prices quite volatile over long periods.
+Each of the major cycles is defined by a multi-year upside and a multi-year downside.
 There are minor cycles with well defined price upsides and downsides within each of the five major cycles.